hashicorp/consul-smi-controller/example/README.md

 We are stating that we would like to allow traffic from a source with identity dashboard to a destination with an identity counting.

-If I apply this configuration:
+If you apply this configuration:

 ```
 $ kubectl apply -f smi.yaml